Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 from the love of God in Christ Jesus our Lord.

 Last week we heard Paul declare that “all things work for good for those who love God” (Romans 8:28).
-Next, in a passage not included in the Sunday Readings, Paul asks, “If God is for us, who can be against us?”
+Next, in a passage not included in the readings for Mass, Paul asks, “If God is for us, who can be against us?”
 (Romans 8:31).
-God did not spare even God’s own son, but “handed him over for us all” (Romans 8:32b).
+He goes on to point out that God did not spare even his own son, but “handed him over for us all” (Romans 8:32b).
 What greater proof of God’s love could we possibly have?
-Today’s reading is Paul’s conclusion to this line of thought.

-Brothers and sisters: What will separate us from the love of Christ?
 Will anguish, or distress, or persecution, or famine, or nakedness, or peril, or the sword?

 “None of these can separate believers; nothing can snatch away those clinging to Christ’s body and blood [the Eucharist].
 This persecution is for the examination and evaluation of our heart.
 God wanted us to be tried and proved, as He has always tried His own, and yet, in His trials, never at any time has His help failed believers.”
 [Saint Cyprian of Carthage (250 AD), Letters 11,5]